LibraryofVA/plugin-Export/README.md

 Usage
 -----

-The plugin will add a link, "Download ZIP file containing a transcription pdf for each file (collection->item->file)", to the administrative view of the collection show page.
+The plugin will add two links:
-Clicking the link, which might take a moment to load for larger collections, will result in a download prompt of a ZIP archive.
-The archive will contain a pdf for each Omeka file that contains transcription information from within the collection.
+Download ZIP file containing a transcription pdf for each item (collection->item) Download ZIP file containing a transcription pdf for each file (collection->item->file), to the administrative view of the collection show page.
+Clicking either link, which might take a moment to load for larger collections, will result in a download prompt of a ZIP archive.
+The archive, depending on which link has been clicked, will contain one pdf for each Omeka item or each file that contains transcription information from within the currently viewed collection.
 The individual PDF files will be named using the "original file name" for each Omeka file.
+In the case of item level PDFs, the Library of Virginia used a ####_####_###_page#.jpg file naming format.
+The _page# is dropped and only the beginning of the file name used for naming of the PDF.
 Any Omeka files that do not contain transcription information will not have a corresponding PDF.

 Warning